opensearch-project/documentation-website/_security-plugin/access-control/multi-tenancy.md

 # OpenSearch Dashboards multi-tenancy

 *Tenants* in OpenSearch Dashboards are spaces for saving index patterns, visualizations, dashboards, and other OpenSearch Dashboards objects.
+Tenants are useful for safely sharing your work with other OpenSearch Dashboards users.
+You can control which roles have access to a tenant and whether those roles have read or write access.
 By default, all OpenSearch Dashboards users have access to two independent tenants:

-- **Private -** This tenant is exclusive to each user and can't be shared.
+- **Private** - This tenant is exclusive to each user and can't be shared.
 You can't use it to access routes or index patterns made by the user's global tenant.
-- **Global -** This tenant is shared between every OpenSearch Dashboards user.
+- **Global** - This tenant is shared between every OpenSearch Dashboards user.

-**Note:** The global tenant is not a *primary* tenant such that any action done within the global tenant is not replicated to a user's private tenant.
+The global tenant is not a *primary* tenant such that any action done within the global tenant is not replicated to a user's private tenant.
 If you make a change to your global tenant, you won't see that change reflected in your private tenant.
 Some example changes include, but are not limited to:

 - Change advanced settings
 - Create visualizations
 - Create index patterns

-Tenants are useful for safely sharing your work with other OpenSearch Dashboards users.
-You can control which roles have access to a tenant and whether those roles have read or write access.

 You might use the private tenant for exploratory work, create detailed visualizations with your team in an `analysts` tenant, and maintain a summary dashboard for corporate leadership in an `executive` tenant.